maarten-mobron/tideman/README.md

 To use the Tideman voting program, follow these steps:

 1. **Compile the program:** Compile the code using a C compiler.
-For example, if you have the GNU Compiler Collection (GCC) installed, you can compile the code by running the following command in the terminal:
+For example.

 2. **Run the program:** Execute the compiled program by running the following command in the terminal:
 Replace `[candidate ...]` with the names of the candidates participating in the election.
 Specify at least two candidates.